MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/windows-edition-upgrades.md

 > - Edition upgrades via Microsoft Store for Business are no longer available with the [retirement of Microsoft Store for Business](/announcements/microsoft-store-for-business-education-retiring).

 > [!TIP]
->
-> - For information on upgrading editions of Windows using Microsoft Intune, including switching out of S mode, see [Upgrade Windows 10/11 editions or switch out of S mode on devices using Microsoft Intune](/mem/intune/configuration/edition-upgrade-configure-windows-10).
->
-> - Edition upgrade is also possible using edition upgrade policy in Microsoft Configuration Manager.
+> Edition upgrade is also possible using edition upgrade policy in Microsoft Configuration Manager.
 For more information, see [Upgrade Windows devices to a new edition with Configuration Manager](/mem/configmgr/compliance/deploy-use/upgrade-windows-version).

 ## Upgrade using modern device management (MDM)

 To upgrade desktop editions of Windows using MDM, enter the product key for the upgraded edition in the **UpgradeEditionWithProductKey** policy setting of the **WindowsLicensing** CSP.
 For more info, see [WindowsLicensing CSP](/windows/client-management/mdm/windowslicensing-csp).

+For information on upgrading editions of Windows using Microsoft Intune, including switching out of S mode, see [Upgrade Windows 10/11 editions or switch out of S mode on devices using Microsoft Intune](/mem/intune/configuration/edition-upgrade-configure-windows-10).

 ## Upgrade using a provisioning package